pvh95/dl_reddit_meme/README.md

 **meme_scrape.py** (Reddit Meme scraper)
   - A guide to create a Reddit API key: https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c
   - Scraping Reddit memes from 2011.10.02 until (but not including) 2021.10.17 and those pictures will be saved to **./output/meme_pics** folder
+  - *At the moment there are some missing period such 2018.05.21 - 2018.10.17 and from 2020.12.05 onwards.
+The reason that we scraped on our computers and beacause of the lack of time we needed to suspen all of our scraping activities.
+We are going to fix this issue.*
   - Any text information (file_names, title, score) will be saved into the **./output/memes.csv**.

 **memes_exploratory.ipynb** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pvh95/dl_reddit_meme/blob/main/memes_exploratory.ipynb)  (Exploratory Data Analysis and Visualization and labelling)